 Skip to main content

-Yangon: The city of mixed enchantments
+Yangon: The City of Mixed Enchantments

 THE closer the train drew to the city, the more jittery I became.
 The sun was about to set beyond the low-lying plains across the Yangon River by the time the helmsmen had slowed the train down with a long blast of the horn.
 I was slightly swaying along with the train.
 I was excited to see faces and scenes I had not seen for some time.
 The thought only made my heart beat faster.